1984 Guinean coup d'état

 The 1984 Guinean coup d'état was the bloodless military coup that took place in Guinea on 3 April 1984, led by Colonel Lansana Conté.
-It led to the deposition of Prime Minister Louis Lansana Beavogui, who had held the office since 1972, and had been serving as interim president since March, when longtime President Ahmed Sékou Touré died during an emergency heart operation at the Cleveland Clinic in the United States.
+It led to the deposition of Prime Minister Louis Lansana Beavogui, who had held the office since 1972, and had been serving as interim president since 26 March, when longtime President Ahmed Sékou Touré died during an emergency heart operation at the Cleveland Clinic in the United States.

 The coup

 The military struck just hours before the Politburo of the Democratic Party of Guinea (PDG), the only legally permitted party in the country, was to select a new leader.
 Interim president Beavogui was expected to win.
-Under the Constitution, the PDG's leader would have been automatically elected to a seven-year term as president, and would have been confirmed in office via a referendum.
+Under the Constitution, the PDG's leader would have been automatically elected to a seven-year term as president, and would have been confirmed in office via a referendum the following spring.

 Colonel Conté suspended the constitution and dissolved the PDG, the National Assembly and all mass organizations.
 The Military Committee of National Restoration (CMNR) was created as the ruling junta.
 He ordered the release of political prisoners held at Camp Boiro, a concentration camp within the capital Conakry.
 Conté was named new President on 5 April.